Last Updated on April 14, 2026

 Celebrate Israel’s Independence Day with a family BBQ and the best beef cuts, fish and vegetarian options.

-Popular in Brazil, the Spitz Chack is characterized by a thick cap of fat.
-It is not as popular as sirloin, entrecote or fillet but demand is increasing and its price point is similar to those premium cuts.
+- Brazilian Cut – (Spitz Chach) is growing in popularity in Israel.
+The Spitz Chach is characterized by a thick cap of fat.
+It is not as popular as sirloin, entrecote, or fillet, but demand is increasing, and its price point is similar to the premium cuts – around 100 NIS/kg

-Avazit, from the back thigh area of the cow is mainly used for preparing minced meat dishes and stews.
+- Top Sirloin – (Avazit), from the back of the thigh is mainly used for preparing minced meat dishes and stews.
 You should ask the butcher to cut a very thick steak, 4 fingers thick (7 cm) and weighing about 1.4 kg).
 Once cooked, the steak should rest for 15 minutes.
 Slice thinly, serve seasoned with olive oil, salt, pepper and lemon zest.

 Lamb or Mutton

-The best kebabs are made with lamb or mutton but the price or lamb in Israel is outrageously high.
-There is an way to get around it and not miss out on the great flavor.
-For around 20NIS you can purchase a block of lamb fat (Shuman Keves – שומן כבש).
-Add a small quantity of minced, raw lamb fat to your raw beef mince, together with the other ingredients, and you’ll get a very flavorsome result.
+For around 30 NIS, you can purchase a small block of lamb fat (Shuman Keves – שומן כבש).
+Add a small quantity of minced, lamb fat to your raw beef mince and other ingredients, and you’ll get a flavorsome result.

 Chicken

-Butterflied or spatchcocked chicken, marinated in a sauce of your choice, hot off the grill served with grilled lemons and roasted garlic is an inviting Yom HaAtzmaut meal.
-Reminiscent of a medieval feast, there is something satisfying in tearing the freshly grilled chicken off the bone.
-Grilling time 45-60 minutes.
-Chicken thighs (with the skin) need 10-15 minutes on the grill.
+Butterflied or spatchcocked chicken, marinated in a sauce of your choice, hot off the grill served with grilled lemons and roasted garlic, is an inviting Yom HaAtzmaut meal.
+Reminiscent of a medieval feast, there is something satisfying in tearing the freshly grilled chicken off the bone—grilling time 45-60 minutes.
+Chicken thighs (skin on) need 10-15 minutes on the grill.

 Price Point – 28/kg (thighs)